Category: Cardiology

 Hypertension in Hospital

-As a junior doctor, you will often be called about patients with raised blood pressure (BP) in secondary care.
+As a resident doctor, you will often be called about patients with raised blood pressure (BP) in secondary care.
 This differs from chronic hypertension in primary care for which the treatment is summarised expertly by NICE.
 Here we look at the assessment and management of hypertension in acute care, with a focus on hypertensive emergencies

 Read More »